shikanime/shikanime/articles/kubecon2023.md

 using eBPF to implement a sidecar-less networking model.
 Since I'm not a network guy, I can't attest of the performance of the solution but it seems to be quite a joy for many Kubernetes administrators.
-Sorry if you were looking forward to this part, the only thing I know is that it now entered the service mesh war and I'm quite exited to see what it will bring to the table compared to Istio which is a bit of a pain to manage, upgrade and debug in production environment.
+Sorry if you were looking forward to this part, the only thing I know is that it now entered the service mesh war and I'm quite excited to see what it will bring to the table compared to Istio which is a bit of a pain to manage, upgrade and debug in production environment.

 Talking about Istio, there have been 3 major fields of interest, the first was around using [SPIFFE](https://spiffe.io/) and